-Elizabeth Johnston has more than 12 years of experience in economic and policy analysis.
-She specializes in economic impact analysis, labor market analysis, and economic strategy development, including for energy infrastructure and climate policy.
-Ms. Johnston has conducted economic impact studies for solar technology, oil production, and the Green Jobs – Green New York Program.
+Elizabeth Johnston is a certified project management professional (PMP) with more than 15 years of experience managing and conducting economic and policy analyses for primarily state and local clients.
+She specializes in economic impact analysis, labor market analysis, and economic strategy development, specifically for energy infrastructure and climate policy.
+Ms. Johnston has conducted economic impact studies for solar technology, alternative vehicle deployment, and wind development.
 She has evaluated a demand-side management program for a private utility in Canada, the fiscal impacts of a national smart grid incentive, tax credits for alternative energy-powered vehicles and weatherization assistance.

 Ms. Johnston has an M.C.P. from the University of California Berkeley and a B.A. in Geography from Middlebury College.
-She is a certified project management professional (PMP).